 Questions that can be interesting for you.

+As you know, you can play Solitaire for free online or with a real deck.
+Both ways require your attention and keeping in mind some basics.
 If you are playing solitaire on a PC or smartphone, the game flow is very simple to understand.
 You are going to see an arranged initial solitaire layout and simply start revealing cards, using stock, and building foundations.
 Remember these basic solitaire rules:

 The released cards will be revealed automatically.
 Moreover, usually solitaire applications give you hints and explain the game flow in the beginning.